Andrea is a dating consultant with specialties in Western astrology, Myers Briggs, and has a knack for reading people and couples.

 What’s important is for you to find a peace of mind.
 Your life doesn’t end at a breakup, and there is plenty more for you to do on planet Earth that doesn’t include your pretty lady friend or hunky man kisser.

-Anyway, with breakups you'll need a plan of action to get you on the right track.
-Don't mope around for too long, steer clear of hanging out too much with your drinking buddies, and get out and exercise over binging on ice cream.
-The best way to handle a breakup is start changing the way you have lived your life.
-Make new friends, go to new places, and change up what your memory brain brings up by having a new life.
-You'll find that taking dance, pottery, or fishing classes can take your mind off why you and your Jennifer or Andrew didn't work out.
+Anyway, with breakups, you’ll need a plan of action to get you on the right track.
+Don’t mope around for too long.
+Steer clear of hanging out too much with your drinking buddies.
+Get out and exercise over binging on ice cream.
+The best way to handle a breakup is to change your habits from the inside out.

 If you’re not sure if you have moved on yet, read the following signs.
 If it makes you sad more than makes you laugh, then you probably are still into your ex.